metaheuristic-algorithms/Non-Dominated-Genetic-Algorithm-II--NSGA2-/README.md

-NSGA-II Implementation
+# NSGA-II Implementation

-Introduction
+## Introduction

 This repository contains an educational and runnable implementation of the NSGA-II (Non-dominated Sorting Genetic Algorithm II), one of the most popular evolutionary algorithms for solving Multi-Objective Optimization Problems (MOOP).

 The implementation supports the Constrained Dominance principle to handle constrained MOOPs and utilizes Fast Non-dominated Sort and Crowding Distance mechanisms to maintain a diverse set of solutions on the Pareto Front.

-Features
+## Features

 NSGA-II Core: Complete and modular implementation of the main NSGA-II flowchart.

 Constrained Dominance: Capability to solve multi-objective optimization problems with constraints (such as Binh-Korn and Chan-Kong-Haimes).

-Standard Test Functions: Includes well-known test functions in multi-objective optimization, such as:
+## Standard Test Functions: Includes well-known test functions in multi-objective optimization, such as:

-ZDT1, ZDT3
+1. ZDT1, ZDT3

-Kursawe, Fonseca
+2. ursawe, Fonseca

-Schaffer1, Schaffer2
+3. Schaffer1, Schaffer2

-BinhKorn, Chan-Kong-Haimes
+4. BinhKorn, Chan-Kong-Haimes

-Genetic Operators: Uses SBX Crossover and Polynomial Mutation for offspring generation.
+## Genetic Operators: Uses SBX Crossover and Polynomial Mutation for offspring generation.

 Visualization: Generates a plot of the final Pareto Front using Matplotlib (in the Python version).